High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 7. Lentil Soup with Chicken

-Warm, comforting, and packed with plant-based protein from lentils plus chicken.
+Warm, comforting, and packed with plant-based goodness from lentils plus chicken.
 Soup is easy on your stomach — the liquid component helps with digestion.
+The fiber in lentils also supports healthy glucose levels.
 Make a big batch on Sunday and portion it out.
 Reheats perfectly.

 - 1.5 cups homemade or canned low-sodium lentil soup